 The study, which was used successfully to lobby the government to zero rate VAT on bioethanol, revealed that clean modern cooking fuels are available in Kenya but they have not yet overcome consumer awareness and accessibility barriers in order to become scalable and fully replace traditional fuels.
 The IKI MI project took forward the recommendations from the market assessment study and conducted a mass-market awareness and education campaign, highlighting the negative impacts of dirty cooking fuels, both for the economy and for consumers.
 As part of the awareness campaign, a music video was developed.

 Building on the market and policy analysis, SSN contracted Dalberg Global Development Advisors to develop an Ethanol Cooking Fuel Master Plan for Kenya.
 The aim of this work is to understand the capital investment required to build infrastructure for local production of bioethanol, using scenarios that estimate adoption rates over the next ten years.
-The Master Plan also provides policy recommendations to the Government of Kenya, in order to enable growth of the sector.
+The Master Plan also provides policy recommendations to the Government of Kenya, in order to enable the growth of the sector.
+A series of summary infographics have been developed to communicate key facts and opportunities in the Kenyan ethanol cooking fuel sector.

 The Chuja Anthem is an educational music video as part of Output II.